AiRM-ai/app/README.md

 7. MySQL / PostgreSQL – database engines used to store user data, item catalogs, and application records.

 # Installation and Running Instructions:
-**Please clone this repo and access the "AIRM: TUTORIAL and HOW-TO" document to get a full, detailed guide on how to run, access, and use the AiRM software.**
+**Please clone this repo and access the "AIRM- TUTORIAL and HOW-TO" document to get a full, detailed guide on how to run, access, and use the AiRM software.**

 # File Structure Overview: